roc-lang/roc/www/wip_new_website/content/index.md

 ## [Examples](#examples) {#examples}

 Roc is a young language.
-It doesn’t even have a numbered release yet, just nightly builds!
+It doesn't even have a numbered release yet, just nightly builds!

-However, it can already be used for several things if you’re up for being an early adopter—<br>
+However, it can already be used for several things if you're up for being an early adopter—<br>
 with all the bugs and missing features which come with that territory.

 Here are some examples of how it can be used today.